vwedesam/send-analytics/README.md

 ### config([ transitionObject ])

   * transitionObject < Object >  ==> { when: ['visible', 'hidden'] }
      * if no params is passed the once() and repeat() will be ignored
-                    * data will be send immediately the DOMdocumentLoad
+     * data will be sent immediately the DOMdocumentLoad
   * Return < instance of sendAnalytics > which allows you to chain other methods

-> The Page Transitioin and Visibility is especially useful for saving resources and improving performance by letting a page avoid performing unnecessary tasks when the document isn't visible
+> The Page Transition and Visibility is especially useful for saving resources and improving performance by letting a page avoid performing unnecessary tasks when the document isn't visible

 ### send([ url, data ])